Darioflorez/UDP-client/README.md

-# UDPServer
+# UDP client
-This is an UDP server
+This is an UDP client